 You can enhance your personal development by practising communication, leadership, organisation, team work, interpersonal, professionalism, presentation and facilitation skills.
 You will also benefit greatly from hearing content from modules and concepts again, cementing your current knowledge.

-At the PAL sessions the PALFs will not be there to teach any content but will facilitate the group to work through elements of the module that were talked about in their lecture that week or an area that the students would like to spend more time on.
+At the PAL sessions, the PALFs will not be there to teach any content.
+They will facilitate the group to work through elements of the module that were talked about in their lectures that week, or an area that the students would like to spend more time on.
 The techniques that PALFs learn in training will help to encourage independent learning and problem solving within the group.